AP Statistics

 TI-84 Calculator

-Stats: Modeling the World, 6th edition, Pearson MyLab Author(s): David Bock, Floyd Bullard, Paul Velleman, Richard De Veaux
+Stats: Modeling the World, 6th edition Author(s): David Bock, Floyd Bullard, Paul Velleman, Richard De Veaux